Article

 We will go through a few basic UX psychology principles that will help you understand why designers offer the solutions that they offer.
 Why do many websites look similar?
 Is it because designers don’t like to experiment?
 Let’s find out what UX laws tell us about it.

-1. The Principle of Perpetual Habit.
-Don’t touch what works well
+1. Perpetual Habit.
+Don’t touch what works

 This is one of the basic UI/UX design principles.
 People get used to the same symbols, triggers, and behavioral patterns and feel frustrated when they can’t follow the beaten path.